 Definition

-The same card can mean restraint in one position and release in another.
-Position matters because it gives the card a job.
+The same card can point to restraint in one situation and release in another, so the question always matters.

 How to read it